What is Oxidative Stress and Why Is it a Problem?

 - Chemicals such as BPA plastics

 - The liver is responsible for removing these toxins and if it has too much to deal with, it becomes overloaded and oxidative stress increases

 - A diet high in sugar will lead to weight gain.
 The extra weight leads to increased oxidative stress

-- Heavy or regular use of painkillers, antibiotics or other medications such as Proton Pump Inhibitors (PPIs) affect your gut flora; the bacteria balance in your gut.
-This compromises digestion and causes leaky gut, allowing larger toxins to pass from the gut into the blood stream.
+- Heavy or regular use of painkillers, antibiotics or other medications such as Proton Pump Inhibitors (PPIs) affects your gut flora; the bacteria balance in your gut.
+This compromises digestion and causes leaky gut, allowing larger toxins to pass from the gut into the bloodstream.
 Oxidative stress increases

 So, I’ve made it easy for you and narrowed it down to 3 simple ways you can minimise oxidative stress:

 - Choose foods that have no ingredients list, in other words, cook from scratch from basic raw foods as far as possible.
 This will minimize the chemicals and sugar you consume.